How to practice storytelling and organizing with the whole congregation.

 In addition to financially building the Roll Away the Stone Fund, congregants can participate in the welcome by contributing something tangible to the Welcome Home Basket.

-These are common needs that your friend now won’t have to spend his or her first day gathering in the brightly-lit aisles of an overwhelming Wal-Mart warehouse.
-Instead, everyone gets to share in purchasing one thing—and thinking about your person concretely—and it becomes a cornucopia of welcome and “Wow!“ that your friend gets to hold on the first day, aware that a much larger community is saying We Love You, We Are Glad You’re Home.
+These are common personal and household supplies that your friend won’t have to spend their first day gathering in the brightly-lit aisles of an overwhelming Wal-Mart warehouse.
+Instead, everyone gets to share in purchasing one thing — and think specifically about your releasing friend and their needs when you do —and it becomes a cornucopia of welcome and “Wow!“ that your friend gets to hold onto the first day, aware that a much larger community is saying: We Love You, We Are Glad You’re Home.

-(One church even had a pile of greeting cards for congregants to write and mail in the final month before coming home.)
+One church had a pile of greeting cards for congregants to write in and mail to the releasing friend in their final month before coming home!

-Half of these ideas came not from loving folks in local churches, like you—not from the big brains at Underground Ministries.
-You all know how to celebrate and bless.
-This is what small churches already do so well—now applied to someone who normally doesn’t receive celebration and blessing.
+So many of these ideas came from loving folks like you in local churches.
+You all know how to celebrate and bless!
+This is what small communities already do so well — now, apply it to someone who hasn’t received much celebration and blessing in their life.
+This is a big deal.

-• IOU’s for fun activities congregants can invite them to join
+IOUs for fun activities congregants can invite them to join in on

-• Used car : Don’t try to fit this in the basket!
-Do not mention this ahead of time.
-But it can be a game-changer to have waiting in the wings for once your friend gets their driver’s license and insurance.
+Used car.
+Don’t try to fit this in the basket!
+And try not to mention it to your releasing friend ahead of time – that makes it an even better surprise.
+It’s a big ask, but a car can be a game-changer to have waiting in the wings for when your friend gets their driver’s license and insurance.
 Pray and ask around the congregation for a member with a used car they could tithe.
-This is also an opportunity for someone with auto repair/maintenance skills in the congregation to come alongside your friend in tuning up the car together, spending time together.
+This is also an opportunity for someone in the congregation with auto repair/maintenance skills to come alongside your friend and help tune up the car together.

 7. COMMENTS, QUESTIONS, & ANSWERS

-Take the last fifteen minutes for folks to ask questions: basics of the program, where your person is living.
+Take the last fifteen minutes for folks to ask questions: the basics of the program, where your person will be living, the different ways funds will be used.
 Some may want to help.
 Some may have some fears.
-Their questions and your entire group’s answers are important.
+Their questions and your group’s answers are important.

 8. PRAY

 Invite everyone to join in prayer.
-When people reach their hand out in blessing, when they bow their head to God’s larger love, a deeper knitting happens.
-An alignment of will into the Holy Spirit.
-Give space for congregants to speak out their own prayers, and they might surprise you.
+When people reach their hand out in blessing, when they bow their head to God’s larger love, a deeper knitting together happens –an alignment of will into the Holy Spirit.
+Give space for congregants to speak out their own prayers; they might surprise you.
 The most fearful or resistant congregant might be the one saying something that surprises them and makes you cry.
 God’s Spirit is at work.
-You have done much work gathering at the tomb, and inviting others to join your team.
+You have done a lot of work gathering at the tomb; now you’re inviting others to join you in the work of release!

 Watch what the spirit of the resurrected Christ can do.
 Keep your eyes open.